The bound mass of Dehnen models with centrally peaked star formation efficiency: Introduction

-where $Q$ is the virial ratio with the virial equilibrium being defined at $Q=0.5$.
-They concluded that star clusters can survive instantaneous gas expulsion if $\mathrm{eSFE}>0.30$.
-For model clusters of \citet{BK07} the eSFE is equivalent to the total SFE.
-However, the eSFE can be different from total SFE, depending on the cluster virial state \citep{Goodwin2009,LeeGoodwin2016}.
+and the virial equilibrium is defined at $Q=1/2$.} They concluded that star clusters can survive instantaneous gas expulsion if $\mathrm{eSFE}>0.30$.
+For model clusters of \citet{BK07} the eSFE is equivalent to the total SFE{, because gas and stars follow the same density profile and stars are in virial equilibrium in the total gravitational potential. } However, the eSFE can be different from total SFE, depending on the cluster virial state { before gas expulsion} \citep{Goodwin2009,LeeGoodwin2016}.
 Thus \citet{Goodwin2009} discussed the survivability of star clusters which are not in virial equilibrium within total gravitational potential of stars and gas before the gas expulsion.
-If the gas-embedded clusters are sub-virial before gas expulsion, then their eSFE can be larger than their total SFE, and thus survive the instantaneous gas expulsion with a low total SFE \citep[][]{Verschueren+1989,Verschueren1990}.
+If the gas-embedded clusters are { sub-virial (i.e. $2K<|W|$)} before gas expulsion, then their eSFE can be larger than their total SFE, and thus survive the instantaneous gas expulsion with a low total SFE \citep[][]{Verschueren+1989,Verschueren1990,LeeGoodwin2016,Li+2019}.

 \citet{Adams2000} showed semi-analytically that low-SFE clusters can survive instantaneous gas expulsion, if the density profile of stars has a steeper outer slope than that of the residual gas.
 In this case the local SFE $(\mathrm{SFE_{loc}}(r))$ -- SFE measured locally at arbitrary location within the cluster is not radially constant.
-We can define the $\mathrm{SFE_{loc}}(r)$ as the ratio of the stellar density to the total density within a given small enough space
+We can define the $\mathrm{SFE_{loc}}(r)$ as the ratio of the stellar density to the total density within a given region